MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

     > [!NOTE]
     >  This scrap percentage represents components that are scrapped during production when picking from inventory, whereas the scrap percentage on routing lines represents scrapped output before putting on inventory.

 9. In the **Routing Link Code** field, enter a code to connect the component to a specific operation.
-For more information, see the "To create routing links" section in [Create Routings](production-how-to-create-routings.md).
+For more information, see [To create routing links](production-how-to-create-routings.md#to-create-routing-links).
 10. To copy lines from an existing production BOM, choose the **Copy BOM** action to select existing lines.
 11. Certify the production BOM.
 12. You can now attach the new production BOM to the card of the parent item in question.
 For more information, see [Register New Items](inventory-how-register-new-items.md).